The Special Atmosphere of Opening Day

 Cultural Significance

 Opening Day coincides with cherry blossom season and Japan's new fiscal year in April, making it a symbol of fresh beginnings.
 Tickets serve as corporate entertainment and business gifts.
-Recent innovations include projection mapping and drone shows.
+From the 2020s onward, innovations such as projection mapping and drone shows have appeared at multiple stadiums.
 NPB's Opening Day remains a special occasion not just for baseball fans but for Japanese society as a whole.